The Bachelor of Arts in History program is designed

 and places, while displaying an informed perspective and a mature view

 of human nature.
 The study of history prepares students to use knowledge of the past, of human diversity and complexity, of contingency and of continuity, in order to consider the limits and possibilities of human choices in the modern world.
 Students develop skills of analysis, including the ability to understand context, to understand change and continuity over time, and to draw conclusions from diffuse, fragmentary and biased sources.
-The history major prepares students for the choices and responsibilities they will encounter as participants in a free polity and as agents in a global society, while also developing skills in reading, writing, research and analysis useful in diverse professional fields.
+The history major prepares students for the choices and responsibilities they will encounter as participants in a free polity and as actors in a global society, while also developing skills in reading, writing, research and analysis useful in diverse professional fields.
+The program includes opportunities for hands-on, experiential learning through expositions of student research, coursework in museum curation and public history, internships at museums and archives, and travel courses.

 is also available.